FRINXio/FRINX-machine/README.md

 # FRINX Machine latest release
-> please deploy the latest release of FRINX Machine.
-See below: https://github.com/FRINXio/FRINX-machine/releases
+Please deploy the latest release of FRINX Machine.
+See below:

+https://github.com/FRINXio/FRINX-machine/releases

-> master branch is used for development and not recommended for deployment
+> Master branch is used for development and not recommended for deployment

 ## Requirements